-Malmesbury Primary School is committed to safeguarding and promoting the welfare of all its pupils.
+Malmesbury Primary School is committed to safeguarding, child protection and promoting the welfare of all its pupils.
 The school will always take a considered and sensitive approach in order that we can support all our pupils and recognise that each pupil’s welfare is of paramount importance.
 You can read the school's Child Protection and Safeguarding policy here.

 For children to be kept safe from harm it is essential that the local workforce of practitioners and managers, including volunteers, are well informed and understand the agreed local child protection procedures.
 Merton Safeguarding Children Partnership and its member agencies are signatories to the London Child Protection Procedures as our local procedures.
 You can access the London Procedures here: London Child Protection Procedures

 Internet safety for children must be a top priority for everyone!